pvb-05/Tutorial-/README.md

+# Tutorial
-# Tutorial- This is the knowledge I learned in Cs50 if you see anything wrong with me please let me know
+## This is the knowledge I learned during the process of studying CS50.
+If you see anything wrong with me (wrong knowledge, not enough tutorial), please let me know via gmail bacphanqbth@gmail.com